HARWICH TOWN COUNCIL COVID-SECURE MEASURES (Updated 15th Dec 21)

-- Practicing good hand hygiene, in particular, hand washing and using hand sanitiser and social distancing where possible
+- Practicing good hand hygiene, in particular, hand washing and using hand sanitiser and social distancing where possible and where not possible, the compulsory use of face coverings.

 - Frequent cleaning of used touchpoints